 Is it an ecchi?
 Most likely.
 Is it a harem?
 Probably.
 Nevertheless, what distinguishes this series from other ecchi and harem anime is that this one could still be entertaining without the ecchi and harem elements.
 It’s not an ecchi with some story, but a story with some ecchi.

-Bakemonogatari, part one of the Monogatari Series, is essentially a metaphor for the way problems grow beyond our control when we aren’t aware of them, or try to ignore them.
+Bakemonogatari, the first anime adaptation of Isin Nisio’s Monogatari novel series, can be summed up as an allegory for how problems grow beyond our control when we don’t tend to them.
 In this story, unsolved problems culminate into apparitions that can handicap, possess, and even attack people.
-This metaphor was likely derived from the Buddhist concept of the āsavā, which is defined as an influence or mental bias that binds people to their desires and attachments; various types of mental binds are illustrated through the lives and interactions of the characters.
+This premise was likely derived from the Buddhist concept of the āsavā, which is defined as an influence or mental bias that binds people to their desires and attachments; various types of mental binds are illustrated in this story through the lives and interactions of the characters.

-The highlight of Bakemonogatari is the Tarantino-esque dialog written by Isin Nisio.
+The true highlight of Bakemonogatari is the Tarantino-esque dialog written by Isin Nisio.
 When the characters converse, they’re not simply saying things that’ll move the plot forward.
 They’re having in-depth conversations, free of restraints, that seamlessly transition between topics as conversations do in real life.
 However, that’s not to imply that the characters take themselves seriously.
 It’s quite the contrary.
-The characters often tease and challenge each other, and sometimes go through the fourth wall to make the viewer apart of an exchange.
+The characters often tease and challenge each other, and sometimes break through the fourth wall to make the viewer a part of an exchange.

-The Monogatari Series would be appreciated by most people who don’t mind fan service, and enjoy sleek art, witty dialog, and the supernatural.
+The Monogatari Series would be appreciated by most anime fans who enjoy sleek art, witty dialog, the supernatural, and don’t mind some fanservice.
 If you decide to pick it up, I suggest watching it in the order that it was adapted: Bakemonogatari, Nisemonogatari, Nekomonogatari: Kuro, Monogatari Series: Second Season, Hanamonogatari, Tsukimonogatari, Owarimonogatari, Kizumonogatari.